 Instead of communicating with computer programmes in a technical commanding language, NLP enables a more natural form of communication.
 Well-known everyday examples of NLP can be found in Apple’s Siri or Amazon’s Alexa - both tools can respond to and understand natural human speech.

-What use does natural language processing have in my library?
-Well, that’s a great question.
-There are certainly many different ways to incorporate NLP into your library, especially when it comes to supporting your search function.
+What use does natural language processing have in information services?
+There are many different ways to incorporate NLP into your library, primarily in support of your search function.
 In this article, we shall explore four of the ways NLP can be used - through sentiment analysis, entity extraction, keyword searching and concept extraction.

 This ties in nicely with keyword tagging and searching, whereby NLP is able to go beyond mere mentions of a term in an article and instead consider whether that article is actually substantially focussing on, let’s say, Apple or indeed if it only mentions them in passing.
 Using such keyword searching also enables you to filter out a great deal of the white noise and avoid bringing up results that mention, in this case, apple the fruit rather than Apple the company.